History (BA)

 Career prospects

-We encourage our students to think about life beyond University from day one, offering modules and support to give you a competitive advantage on graduating, while the School has a dedicated Work Placements Officer who supports you with work experience opportunities both in and out of term time.
+We encourage our students to think about life beyond university from day one, offering modules and support to give you a competitive advantage on graduating no matter what path they follow.

 Graduate careers